Public health: Not enough vaccine available yet, please be patient

+“Until the vaccine becomes more readily available, we ask for your patience and understanding.
+Everyone who desires the COVID-19 vaccine will ultimately be able to get it.”

-During a press conference on Friday, Gov. Brian Kemp said state officials are working to push to distribute around 11,500 doses per day.
+During a press conference on Friday, Gov. Brian Kemp said state officials are working to distribute around 11,500 doses per day.

 Kemp’s update on vaccine distribution came as Georgia logged its highest-ever daily total of reported positive COVID-19 cases on Friday at 10,400.
 Floyd County continues to report 50-60 new infections each day.
 Those new infections have continued to stress already harried healthcare facilities.